AlaaAlzahrani/bushra_website/README.md

 ## Overview

-This project is a personal website.
-It serves as both a portfolio and a learning experience in front-end web development.
+This project is an attempt to learn front-end web development.

 ## Technologies Used